Last Update: March 31, 2019

 At the moment the minimum resolution is 4.

 - Resolutions for GRID Circles must be 12, 24, 48, 96, 192 or 384 or the appropiate ID: 1(12)…6(384)

-Currently there are 2 ways the program generates arcs: Pi and Grid Circles.
-Both are very different.
+Currently there are 3 ways the program generates curves: Pi- and Grid-Circles and Grid Paths.
+Both have up- and downsides.

 This uses pi to generate the contruction circles.
 This method will let you “arc” non-rectangular brushes (e.g. pipes), without the need of using triangles.